dat-tran05/robust-ensemble-kd/docs/report/report.md

 **AGRE-KD** (Kenfack et al., 2025) addresses this through gradient-based teacher weighting: rather than equally averaging predictions, it downweights teachers whose gradients align with a biased reference model.
 This achieves state-of-the-art worst-group accuracy on benchmarks like Waterbirds.
 However, AGRE-KD distills only teacher logits—the authors explicitly note that feature distillation remains an open direction for future work.

 This work investigates that direction.
-We extend AGRE-KD with a feature distillation term and explore whether intermediate representations can provide additional debiasing signal beyond logits alone.
+We hypothesize that extending AGRE-KD with feature distillation, matching intermediate representations between teachers and student, can transfer additional debiasing signal beyond logits alone, further improving worst-group accuracy.

 Our experiments show that feature distillation provides modest but consistent improvement (+0.95% worst-group accuracy) with notably reduced variance across trials (±0.36% vs ±1.06%).
-We also find that these gains are constrained by how teachers are debiased—specifically, Deep Feature Reweighting (DFR) affects only the classifier layer while leaving backbone features unchanged.
+We also find that these gains are constrained by how teachers are debiased.
+Specifically, Deep Feature Reweighting (DFR) affects only the classifier layer while leaving backbone features unchanged.
 This analysis clarifies when feature distillation helps and suggests that stronger gains may require debiasing methods that operate on the full network, not just the classifier.

 ---